AdobeDocs/commerce-webapi/src/pages/graphql/schema/attributes/queries/custom-attribute-metadata-v2.md

 Attribute | Data Type | Description
 --- |---| ---
-`attribute_code` | String | The unique identifier for an attribute code.
-This value should be in lowercase letters without spaces
-`entity_type` | String | The type of entity that defines the attribute
+`attribute_code` | String | The unique identifier for an attribute.
+This value should be in lowercase letters without spaces `entity_type` | String | The type of entity that defines the attribute

 ## Output attributes